Your Privacy Matters

 Conclusions

-In inventory management, it is very important to understand and accept the limitations of any forecast and not to neglect the other key levers.
+In inventory management, it is essential to understand the limitations of any forecast and not neglect the other key levers.
 Properly factoring demand variability into the approach is often a largely untapped area of potential.
 Shortening lead times takes some effort to achieve, but allows organisations to be more responsive and to carry less stock.
 And developing explicit service level targets and building them into your inventory approach is a very valuable way of balancing the opposing requirements of high service levels and low cost in an objective way.
+So don’t neglect forecasting, but don’t let it blind you to other key inventory optimization levers either.

 If you follow this approach, we predict you will be pleasantly surprised by the results.